PhantomGamers/EnableNewSteamFriendsSkin/README.md

 --steamlang="english"

 # Todo/Bugs
 * Implement CEF index parsing to better find the correct cache file (Pull Request welcome to anyone who has experience with this)
+* Recompress the CSS file with a word size of 24 to fix corruption issues -- Dotnet might not support this so we may have to bundle a portable 7zip exe or something

 # Dependencies
 * .NET Framework 4.6